Forever Changed

-Forever Changed was a Christian rock band from Tallahassee and Orlando, Florida.
+Forever Changed was an alternative rock band from Tallahassee and Orlando, Florida.
 They came together in 1999 and broke up in 2006.
 Dan Cole was the lead singer, a guitarist, and a pianist.
 Ben O'Rear was the lead guitarist, Tom Gustafson played bass, and Nathan Lee played the drums.
 They released three albums: Drifting into Amazing in 2002, The Need to Feel Alive in 2005 and Chapters in 2006.